Constitution of Montenegro

-Content
+Provisions

 The Constitution defines Montenegro as a civic, democratic and environmentally friendly country with social justice, established by the sovereign rights of its government.

 The preamble identifies the nationalities and national minorities of Montenegro as Montenegrins, Serbs, Bosniaks, Albanians, Muslims, Croats and others as citizens of Montenegro, free, equal and loyal to a civic and democratic Montenegro.

 The Constitution identifies Montenegrin as the official language of the state, replacing Serbian after years of civil conflict.
 Serbian, Bosnian, Albanian and Croatian are all recognised as official languages.
 It declares that Cyrillic and Latin scripts have equal standing in law.

 The Constitution also officially recognises the current flag and coat of arms as legitimate state symbols, as well as the current Montenegrin anthem.

 The Constitution states that a citizen of Montenegro is not allowed to be made a refugee, nor extradited to another country unless in compliance with a extradition treaty.

 The Constitution guarantees that religion is separate from the state.

 The President is constitutionally limited to two five-year terms of office.
 A candidate must be a citizen of Montenegro and have lived there for at least ten of the prior fifteen years.